What to do if you’re depressed?

 Significant weight loss (when not dieting on purpose) or weight gain (for example, a change of more than 5% of body weight in a month), or decrease or increase in appetite nearly every day

 Insomnia (having trouble sleeping) or hypersomnia (sleeping a lot more than usual) nearly every day.
-If you're wondering if you're depressed or just extra-tired, check out this guidance .
+If you're wondering if you're depressed or just extra-tired, here are some ways to find out.

-Psychomotor agitation or retardation nearly every day (observable by others, not merely subjective feelings of restlessness or being slowed down)
+Psychomotor agitation or slowness nearly every day (observable by others, not merely subjective feelings of restlessness or being slowed down)

 Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide